neumino/neumino.github.io/_posts/2013-12-15-leapcast-pandora.md

 See the [pull request](https://github.com/dz0ny/leapcast/pull/69) for more info.
+_Edit_: Pull request merged :)

 I also wrote a little file for systemd.
 Content of `/usr/lib/systemd/system/leapcast.service`:

 ```